How to Talk with Your Teen About Safe Driving

 - Be confident.
-Know that you can positively influence your child’s behavior behind the wheel.1
+Know that you can positively influence your young driver’s behavior behind the wheel.

 - Know the facts about teen driving.
-Some teens increase their already high collision risk by speeding, drinking, driving at night, having peers as passengers and being distracted.
-Your state likely has Graduated Driver Licensing laws to discourage such risky behaviors among new drivers.
-Learn about them.
-And resolve to enforce them, along with other like-minded parents.
+Some teens increase their already high collision risk by speeding, drinking, driving at night, having peers as passengers and driving distracted.
+Likely, your state has Graduated Driver Licensing laws to help address the prevalence of risky behaviors among new drivers.
+Learn about these laws and resolve to enforce them.

-- Approach your talk like a great coach.
-Stay calm, and set clear expectations and consequences regarding dangerous driving behaviors mentioned above.
-Also, put expectations in writing in a simple parent-teen driving contract.
-And give lots of encouragement.
-Kids, including adolescents, respond best to positive reinforcement.3
+- Be a great coach.
+Stay calm and set clear expectations and consequences regarding dangerous driving behaviors mentioned above.
+Put expectations in writing in a simple parent-teen driving contract.
+Be encouraging.
+Kids, including adolescents, respond best to positive reinforcement.4

 - Stay involved.
-Keep a close eye on your teen’s behavior behind the wheel – even after obtaining a license.
-Continue to coach them about how to drive more safely.
-Learning to drive safely takes time, experience, judgment and skill.
-You may want to consider installing a monitoring device; it provides data on driving behaviors that need improvement.
-And, understand that you will need to have multiple “talks” with your child.
+Monitor your teen’s behavior behind the wheel – even after your teen obtains his or her license.
+Continue to coach them about how to drive safely.
+It takes time, experience, judgment and skill to learn how to drive safely.
+You may want to consider installing a monitoring device that provides data on driving behaviors that need improvement.
+And, be realistic: you will likely need to have multiple talks with your child about safe driving.5